 Advice note: This will replicate, to the extent necessary, the On-lot Devices Management Plan which forms part of WRCXXXXX.
 If necessary, it will append this Management Plan in full to the Records of Title.

 The Consent Holder will supply a solicitor’s undertaking that the land covenants above, as approved by Council, will be registered with LINZ.

+Development/ financial contributions

+That the following contributions applicable to each stage be paid to Council in full, in cleared and available funds, prior to the issue of the subdivision completion certificate under section 224 of the Resource Management Act 1991 for the relevant subdivision stage:

+Financial contributions pursuant to Section 108 of the RMA and the Operative Matamata-Piako District Plan (District Plan);

+Development contributions in accordance with the Development Contributions Policy that applies at the time of application for the subdivision completion certificate under section 224 of the Resource Management Act 1991 for the relevant subdivision stage; and:

+Contributions in accordance with the PDA.

 APPENDIX 1